TayyubaK/SQL-Project/starting_with_data.md

 * all_sessions.visitid is an identifier for each visit session
 * all_sessions.channelgrouping captures how visitors heard about the site
 * all_sessions.transactions=1 indicates when a transaction has been made
-* 'Paid Search' represents when company pay for links to their site to be suggested first
+* 'Paid Search' represents when a company pay for links to their site to be suggested first

 **Answer:**